dominikwilkowski/beast.js/README.md

 ## How to play

 The goal is to squash all beasts in each level.
 To squash a beast between two or more blocks.
+Press `q` to quit.

 ## Contributing